 Gold & Silver Eagle Sales Drop Sharply Due To Central Bank Intervention

-Thanks to the Fed and Central bank intervention, sales of Gold and Silver Eagle sales declined sharply over the past year (price of gold eagle coins).
+Thanks to the Fed and Central bank intervention, sales of Gold and Silver Eagle sales declined sharply over the past year.
 Yes, it’s true… precious metals investors have lost interest in gold and silver as the stocks, real estate, and crypto markets reached new highs in 2017.
-So, who wants to continue purchasing gold and silver when many cryptocurrencies were experiencing 10% increases in a day.
+So, who wants to continue purchasing gold and silver when many cryptocurrencies were experiencing 10% increases in a day?
+If you're new investing, check out the most popular gold and silver products to purchase and go from there.

 Historians will look back at 2017 as the year that asset prices went utterly insane.
 Of course, the cryptomarket enjoyed the highest gains compared to most assets, but many stocks hit bubble territory last year as well.